beyond-labs/react-mirror/src/cursor/cursor.md

 * `children` should match shallow stores first, and `parents` should match deep stores first.
 * The returned object can safely be reused between subsequent calls.
 * Some node structures are likely to recur many times over a single session.
+* Queries can only be added, never removed or updated (without removing the store)